 Designing a completely new car can be complex, but putting your hands on a success is even worse.
 The Toyota Rav4 carved out a new car segment for itself 20 years ago.
 Over the years this has become a real trend and at this moment in time its success is at its height: we are of course talking about city off-roaders, namely Suvs and crossovers.

-“We have reached the fourth generation of the Rav4, but there is a common thread that links it to its predecessors.
+“We have reached the fifth generation of the Rav4, but there is a common thread that links it to its predecessors.
 Basically two aspects have remained unchanged despite several years having gone by.
 The first is what is called Waku-Doki, a Japanese expression meaning the emotion deriving from the freedom to go wherever you want in a fun way.
 The second is the refined style, for a design conceived not only for off-road vehicles but also for the urban context”.
 Tatsuya Sonoda, Project Chief Designer of the Rav4 and Chief Designer at the Japanese manufacturer’s ED2 centre in Nice, directed by Ian Cartabiano, tells the story of the genesis and characteristics of the new Rav4.

 “It all started with the FT-AC Adventure concept car unveiled in 2017 at the Los Angeles Motor Show.
 The stylistic imprint has remained substantially unchanged, but it has evolved through numerous passages into the forms you see today.
 The beginnings were difficult, the first design drafts did not satisfy us and it meant constant trial and error.
 Then, after about six months, we found the right path,” Sonoda recalls.